gabrielgt/EvergineDocs/manual/basics/component_arch/components/behaviours.md

 # Behaviours
 ---

-The **Behaviors** are one kind of Component that allows you to do and action each update cycle of the application.
-A behavior is associated with an entity and all behaviors in a scene are managed by **Behavior Manager**.
+The **Behaviors** are one kind of Component that allows you to do and action each Update cycle of the Application.
+A Behavior is associated with an Entity and all Behaviors in a scene are managed by **Behavior Manager**.

-The **Behavior Manager** is a manager registered in a scene that manages the execution of all behaviors in each update cycle.
-The behaviors are registered automatically in the Behavior Manager associated with the scene that contains its entity owner.

 ## Create a Behavior
 From Visual Studio you can create a c# class with the following template.